Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ![ADXL345 Wiring](https://user-images.githubusercontent.com/12702322/188179060-33c3566d-80c7-4f19-8772-da85fd3704c4.png)

-- Some dependencies are necessary to use ADXL345, install them with this following commands (one at a time):
+- Some dependencies are required to use ADXL345, install them with this following commands (one at a time):
 ```
 sudo apt update
 sudo apt install python3-numpy python3-matplotlib libatlas-base-dev